The MD Anderson Symptom Inventory Thyroid Cancer Module (MDASI-Thy)

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI-Thy is a disease-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-Thy also assesses 6 thyroid–cancer–specific symptom items: hoarseness, feeling hot, feeling cold, racing heartbeat, difficulty swallowing, and diarrhea.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-Thy also assesses 6 symptoms specific to thyroid cancer:

 - Purpose: To assess the severity of multiple thyroid cancer-related symptoms and the impact of these symptoms on daily functioning